esverd/Art-Robot/README.md

 # Art Robot

-Check out the video at XXX
+Check out the video at https://youtu.be/9OC1UjbhsRY

-Read the detailed build instructions at XXX
+Read the detailed build instructions at https://www.instructables.com/Art-Robot-1/

-3D files available in this repo
+3D files available in this repo.

-GERBER files for making the PCB available in this repo
+GERBER files for making the PCB available in this repo.

 Robot control software / Desktop application https://github.com/esverd/plottrbot-csharp